Vinnelle/CS-Snippets/README.md

 # CS-snippets
-Small snippets of C# code that I have been working on.
+Snippets of C# code that I have been working on.